alamb3142/SmartHome/Documentation/architecture.md

 Since we're targetting Azure as our cloud provider it's more than likely that authentication will be handled via some Azure identity system, using the OpenID Connect specification to provide the client (the SPA) with ID tokens and an access token for API access.

 Authorization will be part of our domain model and as such included as the UserAccess module/subdomain for SmartHome.Service.
 Depending on the outcome of further investigation & refinement of these systems the UserAccess module will work alongside, or wrap around the identity provider & allow all important user claims to be bundled in together with ID & access tokens or inside the /userinfo endpoint.

+# Phase 3

+Phase 3 will build on foundations laid in the previous phase, moving to a multi-tenanted system with a focus on security, scalability and observability.